qualcomm-linux/build-guide/topic/k2c-qli-build-ga/developer_workflow.rst

    repo sync

 .. note::
-   For the steps to set up environment and build software images, see :ref:`Build real-time Linux image <section_k51_23b_wbc_vinayjk_06-26-24-1344-54-418>`.
+   For the steps to set up the environment and build software images, see :ref:`Build real-time Linux image <section_k51_23b_wbc_vinayjk_06-26-24-1344-54-418>`.

 .. _section_xxm_fk3_v1c_vinayjk_03-23-24-014-37-829:

-How to build a meta-qcom-qim-product-sdk layer as an add-on layer
+Build a meta-qcom-qim-product-sdk layer as an add-on layer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have completed a base image build using GitHub standalone commands and already have an existing ``<WORKSPACE DIR>``, you can follow these steps to build ``meta-qcom-qim-product-sdk``:
+If you have completed a base image build using GitHub standalone commands and already have an existing ``<WORKSPACE DIR>``, follow these steps to build ``meta-qcom-qim-product-sdk``:

 1. Download the latest ``<meta-qcom-qim-product-sdk release tag>``: